-Praia do Tonel is one of the most popular beaches in the Algarve.
-The beach is located just outside Sagres and draws quite a crowd in the summer.
-As the beach area is large you can easily come here in the middle of the summer and still maintain your own personal space.
+Praia do Tonel is one of the most popular beaches in the Algarve region and one of the best beaches in Portugal.
+This Algarve beach is located just outside Sagres and draws quite a crowd in the summer.
+As the beach area is large, you can easily come here in the middle of the summer and still maintain your own personal space.

 The beach is located down a set of stairs.
-There is plenty of parking nearby and a few cafes and surf shops all around the Sagres fortress.
-During the summer you’ll find restaurants, a WC, and a surfing school all on the beach.
-The waves here seemed mild and a good place for beginner surfers to come and practice as well!
+There is plenty of parking nearby and a few cafes and surf shops around the Sagres fortress.
+During the summer you’ll find restaurants, a WC, and a surfing school on the beach.
+The waves here seemed mild and a good place for beginner surfers to come and practice!

 Praia da Figueira

-The beach is surrounded by warm colored cliffs and if you go for a walk to the east you will see 16th-century ruins.
-Out of all the beaches on this list, this is probably the least visited making it an easy addition to the best beaches in the Algarve.
+Warm-colored cliffs surround the beach, and if you go for a walk to the east, you will see 16th-century ruins.
+Out of all the beaches on this list, this is probably the least visited, making it an easy addition to the best beaches in the Algarve.

 Praia do Zavial

-There a few trails to climb around the cliffs here, and you’ll have to head to the eastern end of the beach for a more quiet experience.
-We came here for some sunbathing, but the real show started around 4 pm when the sun started to set and the surf picked with a line up of surfers.
+There are a few trails to climb around the cliffs here, and you’ll have to head to the beach’s eastern end for a quieter experience.
+We came here for some sunbathing, but the real show started around 4 pm when the sun began to set and the surf picked with a line up of surfers.
 It’s well known for having some of the best surf in the Algarve!

 Praia do Amado

+Another one of my favorite Algarve beaches in Portugal and all of Europe!
 Praia do Amado is the largest beach we visited in the Algarve.
 Situated in the south of Aljezur, Amado’s long stretch of beach covers three valleys and features warm red cliffs.
-The waves here are constant and always changing making it a yet another great place for surf in the Algarve.
+The waves here are constantly changing, making it another excellent place to surf in the Algarve.

 Praia do Beliche

-Praia do Beliche is situated in a bay between Cape St. Vincent and Sagres Point.
+Praia do Beliche is a stunning Algarve beach situated in a bay between Cape St. Vincent and Sagres Point.
 Because of its location, the beach is sheltered from harsh winds.
 Here there is a large parking lot with about 100 campervans scattered about.

-From there it is an easy and wide staircase that will take you down to the beach.
+From there, an easy and wide staircase will take you down to the beach.
 It’s a great beach for sunbathing, but given the lack of wind, Beliche beach is great for bodyboarding and surfing.
 This beach is also an optimal place for sunset viewing.
-You can watch natures show every day on top of the rock formations.
+You can watch nature’s show daily on top of the rock formations.

 Cabo de Sao Vicente

-This is not a beach, but we felt we should mention the Cape of Saint Vincent as it’s the tip of Portugal.
-The cape is the Southwestern most point in Europe.
-Here the jagged cliffs rise up 60 meters to house a lighthouse, one of the brightest in Europe that can be seen up to 60 miles out to sea!
+This is not an Algarve beach, but we felt we should mention the Cape of Saint Vincent as it’s the tip of Portugal.
+The cape is the Southwesternmost point in Europe.
+Here the jagged cliffs rise up 60 meters to house a lighthouse, one of the brightest in Europe, that can be seen up to 60 miles out to sea!